 While I have been preparing our menu for the holiday, the decision was unanimous!
 Eggplant Manicotti Casserole will be served as the first course.
 Hands down!

-With a little planning in advance, you can make this casserole of eggplant manicotti very easily.
+With a little planning in advance, you can make this eggplant manicotti casserole very easily.

 How To Make the BEST EGGPLANT MANICOTTI CASSEROLE:

-First, you will need 2 cups of tomato sauce (marinara sauce is best to use), ricotta cheese, fresh basil, grated Parmigiano-Reggiano cheese, shredded mozzarella and 2 large eggplants.
+First, you will need 2 cups of prepared tomato sauce (marinara sauce is best to use), ricotta cheese, fresh basil, grated Parmigiano-Reggiano cheese, shredded mozzarella, and 2 large eggplants.

 Next, slice the eggplants evenly and roast them in the oven until they are tender.

 Meanwhile, prepare the cheese mixture for the filling and set it aside.
 When eggplants slices are ready.
 Pour some sauce on the bottom of the baking dish.

 Take one slice of eggplant at a time, place some filling onto the strip of eggplant and roll it up.
 Place it seam-side down in baking dish.
 Continue with all of them.

 Then spread the remaining sauce on top, and scatter with shredded mozzarella and grated cheese, and bake.

 When you combine dreamy creamy ricotta cheese nestled inside the tender eggplants that melts-in- your-mouth with every bite, makes this dish so irresistible, you won’t miss the crepes (or pasta) for sure!